Our Mission, Vision, Values

 Zoë Gotziaman

-She also enjoys running around onstage.
-Favourite roles include Bradamante Alcina (Halifax Summer Opera Festival), Hansel Hansel and Gretel (UofM School Tour), Phoebe Yeomen of the Guard (G&S Society of Winnipeg), and Venèto The Confused Castrato (Little Opera Company).
+When not singing in choirs (or knitting, or training dogs, or managing productions), she can be found running around on the operatic stage.
+Favourite roles include Bradamante in Alcina (Halifax Summer Opera Festival), Hansel in Hansel and Gretel (UofM School Tour), Phoebe in The Yeomen of the Guard (G&S Society of Winnipeg), Venèto in the premiere of The Confused Castrato (Little Opera Company).

 A passion for education has led Zoë to work with the Canadian Children’s Opera Company, the Canadian Opera Company, Silent Voice, and University Settlement.
 Her love of music began as a toddler and was nourished throughout her childhood by wonderful choirs, including the CCOC.
-She looks forward to a fantastic season with the Butterfly Chorus!
+She looks forward to another great semester with the Butterfly Chorus!

 Adine Mintz

-Lead Teaching Artist & Administrator, Opera Kids Online
+Conductor, Apprentice Chorus & Lead Teaching Artist and Administrator of Opera Kids Online

 Since 2014, Adine Mintz has been a conductor and educator for the CCOC.
 She is the conductor of the Apprentice Chorus and the primary artist/educator & outreach coordinator for CCOC’s in-school programming, inspiring students all over Toronto by creating original operas with them.
 With over 25 years of experience conducting operas and ensembles, her past credits include music director of the St. Clement Community Orchestra, director of the music school at Cosmo Music and musical director of Il barbiere di seviglia by Rossini at U of T. She has a Bachelor’s in Music Education and a Master’s in Conducting from the University of Toronto.